Nick2858/Branch-Builder/README.md

 # BRANCH BUILDER

 This repository contains the code for a blender script that creates hollow branching network objects for use as geometries in CFD.
 It works by reading a CSV file of the branch data.
 Each branch is represented by a row in the CSV file.
-The model approximates branches as straight, hollow, and cylindrical with hollow spheres at each bifurcation point and the ends of terminal branches.
+The model approximates branches as straight, hollow, cylinders with hollow spheres at each bifurcation point and the ends of terminal branches.

 <div align="center" margin-top = "">
   <h2> Demo Airway Model</h2>